 What if you just paid attention to those little annoyances, and addressed them?
-Even if each one takes a week or a month to clear up, think how much
+Even if each one takes a few weeks or a month to clear up, think

 How do you know what you need to clear up?
 If it makes you feel bad inside, or "act bad" outside, it’s draining you.
 For instance,

-if you frequently find yourself in a bad mood at the same time of day, find a way to change what happens.
-Listen to the message your gut is sending you.
+if you frequently find yourself in a bad mood at the same time of day, listen to the message your gut is sending you.
 Then, consider how you could